Beekeeping Courses and Exams

 Each exam is 90 minutes long and the venue will be somewhere in Lancashire.

-The next exam date is 23rd March 2019 and we are offering:
+The next exam dates will be in March and we are offering:

 Both courses will follow the BBKA syllabus but is aimed at anyone wishing to gain more beekeeping knowledge.